 What are tips for the safe removal of mercury fillings by Wrentham dentist?

 At Advanced Dental Practices, we welcome patients in the Wrentham, MA area who are interested in achieving healthy, beautiful smiles.
 Many times, this may include the removal and replacement of mercury fillings.
-Our dentist, Dr. Ross Palioca, has seen patients deal with mercury toxicity caused by their silver amalgam fillings.
+Our dentist, Dr. Rawat, has seen patients deal with mercury toxicity caused by their silver amalgam fillings.
 While dentists have been using these types of materials for fillings for many years, they are not safe and appropriate for the smile due to their mercury content.
 The IAOMT reports that many silver amalgam fillings are made of approximately 50 percent mercury, which is a toxic substance.

 What can be done?

 The best way to address silver amalgam fillings is to remove them, as needed, and replace them.
 These mercury fillings should be removed in a certain way to ensure safety.
-Dr. Ross Palioca and his team of professionals at Advanced Dental Practices are here to assist patients with safe and effective removal as advised by the IAOMT.
+Dr. Rawat and his team of professionals at Advanced Dental Practices are here to assist patients with safe and effective removal as advised by the IAOMT.

 Tips for safe removal of mercury